Israel025/alx-low_level_programming/0x00-hello_world/README.md

 ** The 3-name script compiles a C file and creates an executable named cisfun.
     assuming the C file name will be saved in the variable $CFILE

+** The 4-puts.c program prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+    Using the function puts (printf is not used) and the program ends with the value 0.